 Stay discreet with edibles and vape pens

-First and foremost, I’ll say this: vape pens and edibles are your greatest allies.
-I am personally a huge flower guy – I smoke my bud out of a pipe when I can because it makes me feel like Gandalf and I think it tastes best that way.
-But, when you’re traveling, flower can be a conspicuous thing to carry.
-At minimum, you’ll need a bowl and a lighter, and a odor-proof (and preferably child-proof) container to keep your greenery safely concealed.
+First and foremost, common knowledge dictates that vape pens and edibles are your greatest allies.
+While smoking cannabis flower is a time-honored tradition, when you’re traveling, cannabis flower can be a conspicuous thing to carry.
+At the minimum, you’ll need a bowl and a lighter, and an odor-proof (and preferably child-proof) container to keep your greenery safely concealed.

 Vape pens are great because: